-In 2018 Aldridge EDC Speciality Finance Ltd (AEDC), a company related to Demeter Finance being the largest shareholder in DDM, whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka, has entered into an agreement with DDM where AEDC provides business development services for identified projects.
-Business development services from AEDC to DDM Group during the year ended 31 December 2018 amounted to EUR 503k, which is subject to the approval of the shareholder at the 2019 Annual General Meeting in accordance with Swiss law.
-In relation to this total amount, EUR 135k has been recognized to consultancy expenses and EUR 368k has been capitalized as prepayments as part of ongoing transactions.
+In 2018 Aldridge EDC Speciality Finance Ltd (AEDC), a company related to DDM Group Finance S.A. (formerly Demeter Finance Sarl) being the largest shareholder in DDM, whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka, entered into an agreement with DDM where AEDC provides business development services for identified projects.
+Business development services from AEDC to DDM Group during the year ended 31 December 2019 amounted to EUR 757k (2018: 503k), which is subject to the approval of the shareholder at the 2020 Annual General Meeting.
+In relation to this total amount, EUR 757k (2018: 135k) has been recognized in consultancy expenses in 2019 and at 31 December 2019 nil (at 31 December 2018: 368k) has been capitalized as prepayments as part of ongoing transactions.